tungel/.vim/README.md

 [Elysian](https://github.com/nhooyr/elysian.vim) is a new very nice colorscheme for 256color terminal emulators inspired by Apprentice.

-[apprentice-theme](https://github.com/sjas/apprentice-theme) is a port to spacemacs.
+[Apprentice-theme](https://github.com/sjas/apprentice-theme) is a port to spacemacs.

+[Warlock](https://github.com/hardselius/warlock) is a brand new greyscale variant worth trying if Apprentice's already low contrast is still too much.

+[Apprentice-tmux](https://github.com/tombin/apprentice-tmux) is a tmux theme based on Apprentice.

+[Apprentice-kitty](https://github.com/rsaihe/apprentice-kitty) is a port for kitty.

 Go team!